25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 - `target`: the original object which you want to proxy

-- `handler`: an object that defines which operations will be intercepted and how to redefine intercepted operations.
+- `handler`: an object that defines which operations will be intercepted and how to redefine intercepted operations

 ```javascript
 // target